Autism Tips for Visiting Disneyland

 How we make the most of our time at the parks.

-- I always get a ride time at City Hall/ City of Commerce based off which park is busiest.
+- I always get a ride time at City Hall/ City of Commerce based off which park is busiest, check the APP before you decide which park to enter first.
 If DCA is less crowded, chances are the wait to get the first ride time will be shorter.
 I try to get on the bigger, more popular rides first as they get busier as the day progresses.

 - Try to do one park at a time and avoid going back and forth, it's tiring, wastes time and is just not practical.